open-telemetry/semantic-conventions/docs/database/redis.md

 `db.system` MUST be set to `"redis"` and SHOULD be provided **at span creation time**.

+## Span name

+Redis spans SHOULD follow the general [database span name convention](./database-spans.md#name), except that `db.namespace` SHOULD NOT be used in the span name since it is a numeric value that ends up looking confusing.

 ## Attributes

 <!-- semconv span.db.redis.client -->